-- 1. Individual: It is the responsibility of each employee of the City to encourage a professional working environment free from harassing behavior through the following actions: - A. An employee who feels victimized by harassment shall inform the alleged harasser that such behavior is unwelcome and shall report instances of alleged misconduct to the supervisor, division head, department head or Human Resources for referral to the City's Equal Employment Opportunity Officer.
+- 1. Individual: It is the responsibility of each employee of the City to encourage a professional working environment free from harassing behavior through the following actions: - A. An employee or an elected or appointed official who feels victimized by harassment, or an employee or an elected or appointed official who observes offensive or inappropriate behavior as set forth herein even if not directed at the particular individual shall report instances of alleged misconduct to the supervisor, division head, department head Human Resources, or the City Attorney for referral to the City's Equal Employment Opportunity Officer, and shall if appropriate inform the alleged harasser that such behavior is unwelcome.
+Nothing in this policy shall be construed to prevent an employee or an elected or appointed official from reporting such conduct in any particular manner to any particular person provided a City supervisor is notified of such conduct.

-- B. Employees shall refrain from participation in, or encouragement of, actions that could be perceived as harassment and shall report acts of harassment to a supervisor or Human Resources for referral to the City's Equal Employment Opportunity Officer. - C. Employees shall encourage any employee who is being harassed to report the situation to a supervisor or Human Resources for referral to the City's Equal Employment Opportunity Officer. - 2.
-Supervisors: Each City supervisor shall be responsible for encouraging a professional work environment and preventing acts of harassment.
-This responsibility includes: - A. Monitoring the work environment on a regular basis for signs that harassment may be occurring. - B. Counseling employees on the types of behavior that are prohibited and the City's procedure for reporting and resolving complaints of harassment. - C. Immediately intervening to stop any observed acts that may be considered harassment whether or not the employees observed are within his/her direct supervision. - D. Where a complaint or allegation of harassment has been presented, either verbally or in writing, taking the necessary action to limit the work contact of the employee involved pending further review of the matter. - E. Assisting any employee of the City who comes to the supervisor with a complaint of harassment in documenting and filing the complaint in accord with City procedures. - F. Report all actual or potential sexual harassment situations that they receive as a complaint or hear about to Human Resources for referral to the City's Equal Employment Opportunity Officer (Director of Management Services).
+- B. Employees and elected or appointed officials shall refrain from participation in, or encouragement of, actions that could be perceived as harassment and shall report acts of harassment to a supervisor or Human Resources or the City Attorney for referral to the City's Equal Employment Opportunity Officer. - C. Employees shall encourage any employee who is being harassed to report the situation to a supervisor or Human Resources for referral to the City's Equal Employment Opportunity Officer. - 2.
+Supervisors: Each City supervisor and as appropriate elected and appointed officials of the City shall be responsible for encouraging a professional work environment and preventing acts of harassment.
+This responsibility includes: - A. Monitoring the work environment on a regular basis for signs that harassment may be occurring. - B. Counseling employees on the types of behavior that are prohibited and the City's procedure for reporting and resolving complaints of harassment. - C. Immediately intervening to stop any observed acts that may be considered harassment whether or not the employees observed are within his/her direct supervision. - D. Where a complaint or allegation of harassment has been presented, either verbally or in writing, taking the necessary action to limit the contact of the employee involved pending further review of the matter. - E. Assisting any employee of the City who comes to the supervisor with a complaint of harassment in documenting and filing the complaint in accord with City procedures. - F. Report all actual or potential sexual harassment situations that they receive as a complaint or hear about to Human Resources or the City Attorney for referral to the City's Equal Employment Opportunity Officer (Director of Management Services).